alanshaw/it-pushable/README.md

 `options` is an _optional_ parameter, an object with the following properties:

 * `onEnd` - a function called after _all_ values have been yielded from the iterator (including buffered values).
 In the case when the iterator is ended with an error it will be passed the error as a parameter.
+* `objectMode` - a boolean value that means non-`Uint8Array`s will be passed to `.push`, default: `false`
+* `highWaterMark` - a threshold beyond which calls to `.push` will wait for previously pushed items to be consumed.
+If `objectMode` is `false`, this number is interpreted as the total number of bytes that the queue should hold, otherwise it is the number of items in the queue

 ### `pushableV([options])`